Page sections: Land Grants | Early Residents | Early Industry | Early Transport | Historic Buildings | Environment | Timeline | Bibliography

 Australian Iron & Steel (AIS) / Broken Hill Pty Co Ltd (BHP)

-In 1927, Charles Hoskins entered into an agreement with the State Government to build a steelworks at Pork Kembla, as part of the building of the Unanderra - Moss Vale train line (See Kembla Grange page).
+In 1927, Charles Hoskins entered into an agreement with the State Government to build a steelworks at Port Kembla, as part of the building of the Unanderra - Moss Vale train line (See Kembla Grange page).
 Hoskins acquired land near Cringila, and in 1930 operations began at Port Kembla with one blast furnace which had a daily capacity of 800 tons.

 In July 1935, AIS began negotiations with BHP to merge the two companies.
 This merger became effective on 18th October, 1935.

 Australia's first hot strip mill was officially opened by Prime Minister Robert Menzies in 1955.
-During the 1950s, BHP was involved with the State Government in the construction of the Pork Kembla Inner Harbour.
+During the 1950s, BHP was involved with the State Government in the construction of the Port Kembla Inner Harbour.
 (Catterall, 1994)

 Electrolytic Refining and Smelting Co.
 (ER & S)

 ER & S began operations at Port Kembla in 1907.
 It was the first industry established at Port Kembla.
 Initially the refinery was used to treat 'Blister Copper', brought in from Mount Morgan and Mount Lyall, with the first batch of copper produced on 11th February, 1909.